 Student Management: Maintains as fully as possible the established routines and procedures of the school and classrooms to which they are assigned.

 Assumes responsibility for overseeing pupil behavior in class and at other times during the school day as requested.

 Maintains appropriate student behavior at all times throughout the school day for assigned students.

 School/Community Relations: Maintains good relations with the faculty and staff of the district.

 Treats information about students and staff with utmost confidence.

 **MAY PERFORM OTHER DUTIES AS ASSIGNED**

-DISCLAIMER The above statements are intended to describe the general nature and level of work being performed by people assigned to this job.
-They are not intended to be an exhaustive list of all responsibilities, duties and skills required personnel so classified.
+DISCLAIMER: The above statements are intended to describe the general nature and level of work being performed.
+They are not intended to be an exhaustive list of all responsibilities, duties and skills required of personnel so classified.